TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Navigation/CIRCE_Autonomous_Navigation_Subsystem_Design.md

 **Constraints include:**

-● CirceBot shall use approximately 70–85% of the Raspberry Pi 4’s CPU and 1.2–1.8 GB of RAM during operation, with the depth camera posing the highest processing demand. (balanced via ROS optimization).
+● CirceBot shall use approximately 70–85% of the Raspberry Pi 4’s CPU and 1.2–1.8 GB of RAM during operation, with the depth camera posing the highest processing demand (balanced via ROS optimization).

 ● CirceBot shall synchronize all sensor data inputs (LiDAR, depth camera, wheel encoders, and inertial measurement unit (IMU)) with a maximum time skew of ±20 milliseconds.